In criminal law, we have Minnesota constitutional defenses.

 Cases: Minnesota constitutional defenses

-In an example of Minnesota constitutional defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures.
+In an example of state constitutional defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures.
 But they were not under federal constitutional law.
 Ascher v.
 Commissioner of Public Safety, 519 N.W.2d 183 (Minn.
 1994).

 Minnesota constitutional defenses: Liberty for all

 The Minnesota Constitution is both a sword and a shield to help protect the People of Minnesota from government abuse.

 So defense attorneys, courts, and juries can all use Minnesota constitutional defenses to protect the Liberty interests of us all.